 Over $1 Million for a One-Month Stay and One Surgery

 Of course, it was likely that Mrs. Campbell stayed for months or even years in the hospital.
 But high bills can still come from much shorter stays.
 A pediatric patient requiring gastric surgery and a one-month recovery stay managed to rack up around $1.2 million dollars in charges.
 A large part of those charges came from the simple administration of nitrous oxide, a very widely available gas, to prevent pulmonary hypertension during recovery.
 The gas treatment alone accounted for $40,000 per day during the hospital stay.
-You definitely need both strong health insurance plans and a large hospital indemnity policy to cover that kind of expense.
+You definitely need both strong health insurance plans and a large Travel Club with Hospital Indemnity Benefits policy to cover that kind of expense.

 A Million Dollars or More for Intestinal Transplant